 Here’s a question: what if you want to invest in industries that are limited to foreigners?
 Fortunately, Indonesia gives you a lot of options.
-One is through a local nominee, which can allow you to invest in a wholly owned local business.
+One is through a special purpose vehicle, which can allow you to invest in a wholly-owned local business.
 This one though can be very tricky, and one wrong move can mean losing everything you put in.
 It can also land you in a serious trouble with the law.
-Cekindo can help you find and partner with a local nomineethe safest and most legal way possible.
+Cekindo can help you find and partner with a special purpose vehicle the safest and most legal way possible.

 Most foreigners establish a PT PMA, which is a limited liability company.
 In this business, you become a shareholder, along with local shareholders.
 It’s a great idea to gain a lot of control over the enterprise.

 Then there’s a representative office that is usually the quickest and most straightforward manner of entering the market.
 The downside of this one is you cannot use it to generate a profit.

 Whatever business entity you wish to use, the overall process can still be challenging when you don’t have enough local legal knowledge and experience.
 Cekindo has the team you need to guide you through all the steps from beginning to end.
 Book a free consultation with us today to learn more.

 3. MINIMUM CAPITAL REQUIREMENTS